 Death Valley is a land of great extremes that also includes an immense variety.
 Every twenty miles seems to offer a different landscape: snow capped mountains, desert canyons, wildflowers, sand dunes, streams, and salt crystals that cover the lowest point in the forty-eight contiguous states.
-I’m simply awestricken…perhaps because I was expecting a hot flat desert with my only reference being runners follow the roads’ white lines during the century race each summer so the soles of their shoes don’t melt…not exactly inviting.
+I’m simply awestricken.
+I suppose my only frame of reference previously was knowing that runners follow the roads’ white lines during the century race each summer so the soles of their shoes don’t melt.
+Not a very inviting description!

-If I had to knock the park, I suppose I could knock the campgrounds.
-The sites are essentially located on a gravel parking lot with little shade and no electric or water amenities, but the bathrooms do have flush toilets, which is an upgrade from Joshua Tree.
+If I had to knock Death Valley, I suppose I could knock the campgrounds.
+The sites are essentially located on a gravel parking lot with little shade and no electric or water amenities.
+Fortunately, however, the bathrooms include flush toilets, which is an upgrade from my recent visit to Joshua Tree.
 Also, one of the “resorts” (that might be stretching it – but there is a golf course) sells passes to showers and the pool for $5, and it is only a quarter of a mile away.

 After securing our spot, Petey, VANilla, and I set out to see the oldest exposed rock in the park at Mormon Point.
 Given it was at least 20 miles one way from the campground, and I had been driving since 6:30 this morning, I kept thinking to myself, this better be worth it.
-I suppose I’m glad I picked this landmark first, or it would have been anticlimactic at the end of the day.
+I suppose I’m glad I picked this landmark first, or it would have been anticlimactic had it been the last of the day.
 I could have skipped the extra miles to this stop, but at least I can say I’ve seen the oldest, exposed rock…well I think.

 Just north of Badwater lies Devils Golf Course which looks like the earth’s surface cracked and buckled upward creating a jagged terrain covered in salt crystals.
 Not even Jack Nicklaus could par a hole on this golf course.
 In fact, most golfers would claim, “Ground under repair”.

-I could account for about every color in the 64 count box of Crayola Crayons could be accounted for here.
+I could account for about every color in the 64 count box of Crayola Crayons here.
 I’ve never seen anything like it.
 Had I only seen a painting of these hills without actually seeing the landscape, I would have probably thought the artist was employing an abstract design.
-I only wish my camera could have captured the variety of tints that enveloped the hills.
-I’m certain I will just have to rely on my memory.
+If only my camera could have captured the variety of tints that enveloped the hills.
+I will just have to rely on my memory.
 It was truly spectacular!
 What a way to end the day before heading back to the campgrounds.